azranel/ecto_facade/README.md

 MyApp.FacadeRepo.all(MyApp.SomeSchema) # and other operations that you would do with ecto repo
 ```

+Possible algorithms for selecting repository for read operation:
+- `EctoFacade.Algorithms.Random` - selects randomly repository
+- `EctoFacade.Algorithms.Roundrobin` - selects next repository in list till last and then goes again from beginning

 for more information please check documentation

 ## Usage (testing)